puchka/puchka.github.io/_posts/2021-08-04-Verify-release-signatures.md

 comments: true
 ---

-I'm currently going through the execice of installing a Bitcoin full node.
+I'm currently going through the exercise of installing a Bitcoin full node.

 In this post I will write about how I verified the Bitcoin core release signatures file.